 We know what you’re thinking: It’s one thing to know what conversion means, but how do you actually convert interested parties into patrons?
 That’s a great question and we’re glad you asked.

 Fortunately, it’s not very difficult to set yourself or your business up for optimal chances of conversion.
-The actual likelihood of conversion depends on the effectiveness of your marketing and the engagement of the prospect, which is going to vary depending on the medium through which you’re engaging.
+The actual likelihood of conversion depends on the effectiveness of your marketing.
+Not to mention the engagement of the prospect.
+This is going to vary depending on the medium through which you’re engaging.
 For instance, consider the following web conversion marketing strategy: A business owner’s website offers limited access to users who are guests; in order to get full access to the content on the website, users are given the option of either subscribing to the newsletter or starting a free account on the website.
 The visitor is making the conscious decision to become a subscriber based on the value that the business offers.

-As someone who owns, runs, or manages an addiction treatment facility, it goes without saying that the people with whom you engage over the phone are individuals who either need treatment themselves or are looking for treatment options for loved ones.
+As someone who owns, runs, or manages an addiction treatment facility, it goes without saying that the people with whom you engage over the phone are individuals who either need treatment themselves.
+Also for those who are looking for treatment options for loved ones.
 You have a valuable service that can improve their health and quality of life.
-This is an important point to keep in mind because you’re not trying to sell your callers on addiction treatment in general; instead, you’re trying to sell them on choosing your addiction treatment facility over others.
+This is an important point to keep in mind because you’re not trying to sell your callers on addiction treatment in general.
+Instead, you’re trying to sell them on choosing your addiction treatment facility over others.
 Therefore, each caller is going to want to learn what you have to offer that they can’t get anywhere else.
 Every client has different needs, so what sets you apart from the rest?

 Consider this scenario: A consumer goes to your website and is trying to find contact information.
 However, the website loads extremely slowly.
 Not only is the website slow, but it’s very poorly laid out and difficult to navigate.
-The customer is likely to give up and try to find another business; in fact, it’s said that a consumer becomes 7 percent more likely to give up on a website for each second that he or she has to wait for it to load or can’t find the information they are looking for.
+The customer is likely to give up and try to find another business.
+In fact, it’s said that a consumer becomes 7 percent more likely to give up on a website for each second that he or she has to wait for it to load.
+Or if they can’t find the information they are looking for.
 Again, you’re not selling the person on treatment, you’re selling them on yourself, your business, your personality.

 Your Secret Weapon: The Sandler Sales System